Goldney Hall: Gardens and grounds

 A sixth folly, the Octagon, consisted of a two-story summer house located where L block stands today.
 While the exact date of the removal of the Octagon is not known, it is missing from plans which date to 1864.
 The garden also features a canal.

 The hall has an orangery, which is attached to the main house and faces out onto the canal.
 The original glass roof was replaced with tile at some point in the early 1900s.

-The gothic tower, to the south of the main house, was built in 1764 to house a Newcomen steam engine.
-The opening through which the beam of the steam engine would have passed can still be seen today on the north face of the tower.
-The steam engine, constructed using a boiler supplied by the Coalbrookdale works, is supposed to have been the first used for non-industrial purposes in the world.
+The gothic tower, to the south of the main house, was built in 1764 to house a Newcomen atmospheric engine.
+The opening through which the beam of the engine would have passed can still be seen today on the north face of the tower.
+The engine, constructed using a boiler supplied by the Coalbrookdale works, is supposed to have been the first used for non-industrial purposes in the world.
 It was used to draw water from a 120 ft well shaft directly in front of the tower.
 The water was used to supply a fountain in the canal and the cascade in the grotto.

-The grounds include a statue of Hercules, which is Grade II* listed and is suspected to be a second hand purchase by Thomas Goldney III, predating everything else on the site.
+The grounds include a statue of Hercules, which is Grade II* listed and is suspected to be a second-hand purchase by Thomas Goldney III, bought from Edward Southwell Jr. and relocated from Kings Weston House.
 The mock bastion provides a mystery, appearing for the first time on a map dating to 1748 but with no other surviving documentation of its construction.

 The grounds are listed Grade II* on the Register of Historic Parks and Gardens of special historic interest in England, and are regularly used for weddings, especially during the summer months.
 The gardens are opened annually to the public as well as for smaller groups by request.